 Kestrels and Kites Class is a mixed Year 3 & 4 class.
-They are taught by Ms Redwood-Worthy assisted by Mrs Mafoh and Mrs Herd.
-As the Kestrels and Kites are the oldest class, they take on various responsibilities around the school.
-These include setting up our assemblies and taking charge of the music; looking after the school library; as chair monitors, helping the younger children at lunchtime; and taking leading roles in the Student Parliament, Eco-Committee and Young Leaders.
+They are taught by Ms Redwood-Worthy assisted by one-to-one Mrs Herd.
+As the Kites are the oldest class, they take on various responsibilities around the school.
+These include setting up our assemblies and taking charge of the music; looking after the school library; as chair monitors, helping the younger children at lunchtime; and taking leading roles in the Student Parliament, Eco-Committee.

 We work together as a class to ensure we work to the best of our ability by nurturing, inspiring and flourishing together.
 This includes having a growth mindset, whilst upholding the school values.
 The children's confidence and independence extremely important in Years 3 and 4 and the children will take ownership of their equipment, reading and homework requirements.

 Children from the Kestrels and Kites class are responsible for the Harvest, Christmas and Easter performances.
 Additionally during the May Day celebrations two Year 4 children will be crowned May King and Queen.
 In the summer term they will stage their leavers assembly.